Harry Baldwin (cricketer): Cricket and umpiring careers

 Baldwin was born to a cricketing family at Wokingham in November 1860.
-He made his debut as a off break bowler in first-class cricket for Hampshire against Derbyshire at Southampton in 1877.
+He made his debut as an off break bowler in first-class cricket for Hampshire against Derbyshire at Southampton in 1877.
 Ten years would pass before he next played for Hampshire in 1887, by which time they had lost their first-class status.
 It was during Hampshire's period as a second-class county that he established his opening bowling partnership with Thomas Soar.
 When Hampshire regained their first-class status in 1895, Baldwin was 34 years of age and would be one of three players to have represented Hampshire before and after the loss of their first-class status (Russell Bencraft and Teddy Wynyard being the others).
 He took 114 wickets in 1895, at an average of 15.77 from seventeen matches.
 This tally included thirteen five wicket hauls and two ten wicket hauls in a match.
 Such was his partnership with Soar in 1895, that the pair took 191 of the 260 wickets Hampshire took in the season.
 Against Derbyshire that season, the pair bowled unchanged throughout the match, bowling over 100 overs between them.
 His form led to him being selected to represent the Players in the Gentlemen v Players fixture at The Oval.
 It is proffered by the cricket journalist Simon Wilde, that had Wisden decided to choose five Cricketers of the Year for 1896, instead of just W. G. Grace, that Baldwin would have been one of the five.